tlawrence3/tSFM/README.md

 # Statistical Significance Testing for CIFs
 tSFM implements statisitical significance testing for CIFs and function logos using permutation-based null distributions and corrects for multiple tests using multiple user-determined FDR or FWER methods.
 The `-P` option indicates the number of permutations generated for building the null distributions and the `-C` option indicates the method for multiple testing correction.

-To calculate the significance of CIFs stack-heights with 100 permutations for the humans tRNA data using the NSB entropy estimator we can use this command:
+To calculate the significance of CIFs stack-heights with 100 permutations for the humans tRNA data using the NSB entropy estimator we can use the command:
 ```shell
 tsfm -e NSB -x 5 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -T stacks -P 100 HOMO/HOMO
 ```